- Set paste to Keep Text Only and decide how to treat lists when pasting.

 - If you ever need the original formatting, use the context menu and choose Keep source formatting on that paste only.
 The general rule will remain clean and consistent.

-An important detail: When you choose Keep Text Only, Word can keep numbers or bullets from lists in the pasted content even as text.
-If you'd rather not even preserve that structure, you can disable that behavior with an additional setting..
+One important detail: when you choose Keep Text Only, Word may retain numbers or bullet points from pasted content lists, even as plain text.
+If you prefer that it doesn't preserve that structure at all, you can disable that behavior with an additional setting.

 - Go to File, open Options and go to Advanced.
 Same route as before.